-Now, on the Menu Bar, click on Elements, then Fit Line at Total.
+Now, on the menu bar, click on Elements, then Fit Line at Total.
 You will get a dialog box that looks like the one in Figure 7-8.
 In the Fit Method section, click on Linear (it is the default) and then click on Apply and close the box.

 Your graph now looks like the one in Figure 7-9.
 Notice the Fit Line that is now drawn on the graph.
-Regression (and correlation) analyze linear relationships between variables, finding the line that "best fits" the data (i.e. it keeps the errors, distances of points from the line, to a minimum).
+Regression (and correlation) analyze linear relationships between variables, finding the line that "best fits" the data (i.e., it keeps the errors, distances of points from the line, to a minimum).
 The Fit Line shows you the line that describes the linear relationship.
 Also notice the R-square statistic listed to the right of the graph.
-Multiplied by 100, this statistic tells us the percentage of the variation in the dependent variable (PRESTG80, on the Y-axis) that is explained by the scores on the independent variable (EDUC, on the X-axis).
-Thus, years of education predicts 24.6% of the variation in occupational prestige in our sample.
-Recall that the Pearson coefficient was .496.
-If you square the Pearson coefficient (.496 x .496), you get ..246 - the same as the R-square!
+Multiplied by 100, this statistic tells us the percentage of the variation in the dependent variable (prestg80, on the Y-axis) that is explained by the scores on the independent variable (educ, on the X-axis).
+Thus, years of education predicts 26.3% of the variation in occupational prestige in our sample.
+Recall that the Pearson coefficient was .513.
+If you square the Pearson coefficient (.513 x .513), you get .263-the same as the R-square.

 Thus, by knowing the correlation coefficient, you can also know the amount of variance in one variable (dependent) that is explained by the other variable (independent) in a bivariate analysis.

 Doing a regression analysis can help us to understand the Fit Line in more detail.
 Close the SPSS Chart Editor.
 Click on Analyze, Regression, and Linear.
-This opens up the dialog box shown in Figure 7•10.
-Move PRESTG80 to the Dependent box, and EDUC to the Independent(s) box.
+This opens up the dialog box shown in Figure 7-10.
+Move prestg80 to the Dependent box, and educ to the Independent(s) box.
 Click OK.
-The results should look like those shown in Figure 7•11.
+The results should look like those shown in Figure 7-11.

 The first table just shows the variables that have been included in the analysis.
-The second table,

-"Model Summary," shows the R-square statistic, which is .246.
+The second table, "Model Summary," shows the R-square statistic, which is .263.
 Where have you seen this before?
 What does it mean?

 The third table, ANOVA, gives you information about the model as a whole.
-ANOVA is discussed briefly in chapter 6.
+ANOVA is discussed briefly in Chapter 6.
 The final table, Coefficients, gives results of the regression analysis that are not available using only correlation techniques.
 Look at the "Unstandardized Coefficients" column.
-Two statistics are reported: B, which is the regression coefficient, and the standard error.
+Two statistics are reported: B, which is the regression coefficient and the standard error.
 Notice that there are two statistics reported under B: one labeled as (Constant), the other labeled as EDUC.
-The statistic labeled as EDUC is the regression coefficient, which is the slope of the line that you saw on the scatterplot (note that in scholarly reports, it is conventional to refer to the regression coefficient using the lower case, b).
-The one labeled as (Constant) is not actually a regression coefficient, but is the Y-intercept (SPSS reports it in this column for convenience only).
+The statistic labeled as EDUC is the regression coefficient, which is the slope of the line that you saw on the scatterplot (note that in scholarly reports, it is conventional to refer to the regression coefficient, but is the Y-intercept (SPSS reports it in this column for convenience only).